TimothyMostert/Nomad-Webworks-Final/_posts/2017-07-31-web-designer-vs-website-builder-and-which-is-best-for-you.md

 ---

-You know your business needs a website, but whether you try and tackle it yourself, or hire a professional can prove a difficult decision.
+You know your business needs a website, but whether you try and tackle it yourself, or hire a professional, can prove to be a difficult decision.
 The good news is both solutions work, it just depends on your priorities.
 Let's compare popular online services such as Weebly, Wix and Squarespace with professional web developers.

 ![](/uploads/versions/stocksnap-w13mh17022---x----4460-2973x---.jpg)